Formula9/Framework/README.md

 ## PDO, Eloquent or NineBase with Query Builder.

 The current ORM option is `Illuminate Eloquent` with laravel `Model` support (including events and triggers.)
 However, it is not necessary to use Eloquent or any other ORM.
-The framework comes with the ever-present PDO perquisite - packaged with a query builder and Database wrappers.
+The framework comes with the ever-present PDO - packaged with a query builder and Formula Nine's `NineBase` PDO wrapper.

-The Query Builder uses Aura/SqlQuery in the background.
-Simple methods are available, yet expose all of the power of Aura/SqlQuery to build, cache, store and retrieve queries.
+The Query Builder uses the powerfully `Opulence\QueryBuilder`, a fairly new kid on the block.

 ## Coming Soon